FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Comparison of Results.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Let's use the 10-year return period scenario to compare depth changes between the two simulations.
-While other variables can be used for comparison, for the sake of time, let's focus on using maximum depth as the comparison variable for this return period.

-1. Open Rasterizor and create the Depth Max for the 10 years scenario.
+1. Open Rasterizor and create the Depth Max for the 10-years scenario.
    The DEPTH.OUT file is located on the Subdomain 1 Design Storm 10 Yrs folder.

 .. image:: ../img/Coastal/comp006.png

-2. Open Rasterizor and create the Depth Max for the 10 years scenario without the storm drain.
+2. Open Rasterizor and create the Depth Max for the 10-years scenario without the storm drain.
    The DEPTH.OUT file is located on the Subdomain 1 Design Storm 10 Yrs NO SD folder.

 .. image:: ../img/Coastal/comp007.png